glenernstrom/linux-ape/ape-linux-install-guide.md

 Here is a guide to get ApE up and running on Linux.
 I doubt I covered all possible scenarios, but I have tested ApE on the latest versions of Pop\_OS! (an Unbuntu variant), Fedora, Arch, and Debian, in the GNOME desktop environment, and it works great!
+Wayne's README that comes with his .zip ApE download may be sufficient for you, but here is a bit more detail that I found worked for me.

 I have ApE running on NixOS but I still need to tweak the configuration file to get the ApE's desktop launcher to appear in the GNOME application launcher and for ApE to automatically find the 'Accessory Files' file.
-In Nix, I can run ApE with ./ApE.tcl with ApE saved to a nix store, but when it launches it asks for the'Accessory Files' folder which I can direct to and it launches and runs perfectly.
+In Nix, I can run ApE with ./ApE.tcl with ApE saved to a nix store, but when it launches it asks for the 'Accessory Files' folder which I can direct to and it launches and runs perfectly.
 I'll provide a derivative.nix file in a separate file once I figure it out.